 Excluding livestock from watercourses may prevent loss or injury of animals on hazardous banks.
 Suitable alternative drinking water areas provide livestock with a safer and cleaner space to drink.
 Solar power and ram pumps can help to provide remote drinking points with no need for mains power or water.

-Grant value: £ See options over the page
+Grant value: £ See table